rlankhorst/zip-recipes/README.md

 == Changelog ==
 4.0.0.10 Support for 4.1 and database fix

 * Fixed issue where database would not be created if it didn't already exist (with prior install of ZipList Recipe Plugin).
+* Updated database schema to v3.2

 4.0.0.9 Initial release